-Please note that the Swedish Pensions Agency does not provide any advance notice regarding specific issues or individual application cases.
+Please note that the Swedish Pensions Agency does not provide any advance notice regarding specific issues.
 The answers in the Q&A are for guidance only.
 The final assessment of the Swedish Pensions Agency is set out in its decision in each individual case.

 Information to the Swedish Pensions Agency

 The fund agreement contains a number of conditions regarding a fund manager's obligation to provide certain information to the Swedish Pensions Agency, sometimes within a specified time.